pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * drum: the default volume should be max.
 * grab bar on scroll for song list
 * Drum edit preview, with bpm and volume
+* In player screen, capo mode can be forgotten inappropriately.
+* Metadata list shouldn't scroll after metadata change
+* Metadata fields are caseless.
+The software will Capitalize All Fields As Required.

 ## Release 1.2.1